circonus-labs/cosi-tool/README.md

 ## Commands

 ### Broker

 ### Check
 ### Config
 ### Dashboard
 ### Graph
 ### Plugin
 ### Register
+> Note: the system check will always be created.
+All of the other items (group check, graphs, worksheets, dashboards, rulesets) are optional.

 ### Reset
 ### Ruleset
 ### Template